formkiq/docs.formkiq.com/docs/how-tos/migration-core-to-enterprise.md

 Use this guide to migrate document metadata and document content from a FormKiQ Core deployment to a FormKiQ Enterprise deployment.

-This guide uses the [FileSync CLI](/docs/formkiq-modules/modules/filesync-cli) for the DynamoDB metadata copy, the AWS CLI for S3 document content copy, and optional post-migration steps for timestamp repair and OpenSearch sync.
+This guide uses the [FormKiQ CLI](/docs/formkiq-modules/modules/formkiq-cli) for the DynamoDB metadata copy, the AWS CLI for S3 document content copy, and optional post-migration steps for timestamp repair and OpenSearch sync.

 ## Before You Begin

 Confirm you have:

 - Access to the AWS account and Region for both the source and target FormKiQ deployments.
-- The [FileSync CLI](/docs/formkiq-modules/modules/filesync-cli) installed and configured.
+- The [FormKiQ CLI](/docs/formkiq-modules/modules/formkiq-cli) installed and configured.
 - AWS CLI installed and configured with access to DynamoDB, S3, and any KMS keys used by both deployments.
 - [jq](https://jqlang.github.io/jq/) installed if you need to run the optional timestamp repair step.
 - The source and target FormKiQ CloudFormation stacks available in AWS.